Frequently Asked Questions About Trademark Law

 Trademarks are valuable business assets because they help cement a brand identity and build “brand equity” with consumers.
 In general, trademarks quickly convey the source of goods and services to potential consumers, setting them apart from their competitors.
 Trademarks assist with the creation of brand loyalty and can even create a sense of prestige.

+A trademark holder can sue under federal law, and recover damages under federal statute.
+After 5 years can file a form to be incontestable.
 In addition, trademarks can be licensed and sold to generate revenue for a company, and the possession of a trademark helps protect against brand devaluation by imitators.
 A trademark also acts as a deterrence against infringement and allows for stronger enforcement of your rights.
 When properly registered, trademarks can even help protect against foreign imitators.

 What is trademark infringement?